-There was no year identifiers on this particular car that I found for sale on US 23, just south of Tawas City, MI back in June.
-So for today we will say it’s a 1978, the last year for the big LTD’s.
+There were no year identifiers on this particular car that I found for sale on US 23, just south of Tawas City, MI back in June.
+So for today we will say it’s a 1978, the last year for the big LTDs.

-This car would be considered a midrange model, in that it’s a step below the Landau model, but has the nicer interior than the base.
+This car would be considered a midrange model, in that it’s a step below the Landau model, but has a nicer interior than the base.